andpalmier/apkingo/README.md

 After downloading the repository, navigate into the directory and build the project with `make apkingo`.
 This will create a folder `build`, containing an executable called `apkingo`.
 You can then run the executable with the following flags:

 - `-apk` to specify the path to the apk file (**required**)
-- `-cert` for printing the certificate information retrieved in the apk file (**sometimes printing a conversion error, but it's still working!**)
+- `-cert` for printing the certificate information retrieved in the apk file (**sometimes it returns a conversion error, but it's still working!**)
 - `-playstore` for searching the app in the Play Store by its package name

 ## Example